neuronsimulator/nrn/simctrl/stdrun.rst

 All standard tools are available from the NEURONMainMenu.
-The fastest way to load these tools is to execute
+The fastest way to load these tools is to execute:

 .. code-block::
     python

-    h.load_file("nrngui.hoc")

-which avoids inefficiencies of the :func:`load_proc` command on mswindows machines.
+    from neuron import gui

 Brief summaries of the menu options are provided below, for more information on select functions see also: